Home » Recipes » Method » Quick and Easy » Easy Brie, Cranberry & Prosciutto Filo Bites

 Who doesn’t love oozy, melty cheese paired with salty prosciutto and sweet, tart cranberries in crispy pastry?
 The combination is a winning one, for good reason.

 These little filo bites always disappear quickly at parties.
-They are SO easy – just line a mini muffin tin with strips of filo, then load them up with the fillings.
+They are SO easy – just line a mini muffin tin with squares of filo, then load them up with the fillings.
 30 minutes, and you’re done.

-Filo can be a little tricky to work with, because it loves to dry out quickly when exposed to air, but once you learn how to deal with that (literally just keep it covered), you’ll be away.
+Filo can be a little tricky to work with because it loves to dry out quickly when exposed to air, but once you learn how to deal with that (literally just keep it covered), you’ll be away.

 Ingredients